apexad/eufy-robovac/README.md

 npm run demo <deviceId> <localKey> <command>
 ```

-Where command is either "quickTest" or "status".
+Where command is either "quickTest", "drive" or "status".
 The `quickTest` command will:

 * Connect to your device
 * Print out the current statuses